 - (1) No suit, claim or action to enforce any right in respect of any property held benami against the person in whose name the property is held or against any other person shall lie by or on behalf of a person claiming to be the real owner of such property.
 (2) No defence based on any right in respect of any property held benami, whether against the person in whose name the property is held or against any other person, shall be allowed in any suit, claim or action by or on behalf of a person claiming to be the real owner of such property…”

+For benami transactions, you must consult one of the best property advocate in West Bengal and Kolkata who can guide you in such matters.
 The burden of proof with benami transactions was discussed in Valliammal (D.) by L.Rs v Subramaniam & Ors.
 (2004) 7 SCC 233, wherein it was held that the onus of establishing that a transaction is benami is upon one who asserts it:

 “13.
 This Court in a number of judgments has held that it is well established that burden of proving that a particular sale is benami lies on the person who alleges the transaction to be a benami.
 The essence of a benami transaction is the intention of the party or parties concerned and often, such intention is shrouded in a thick veil which cannot be easily pierced through.
 But such difficulties do not relieve the person asserting the transaction to be benami of any part of the serious onus that rests on him, nor justify the acceptance of mere conjectures or surmises, as a substitute for proof.”